Eclipse-SDV-Hackathon-Accenture/maestro-challenge/eclipse-bluechi/README.md

     ```
 1. Verify the output in the terminal window of the `start_trailer_applications_bluechi.sh` script.
 You should see that two more services were started in response to the trailer being connected.
 1. Use [Monitoring and Logs](#monitoring-and-logs) to check that the `smart-trailer` service is now receiving the value of the trailer weight every 10 seconds.
-1. When you are ready to clean up, use the cleanup script mentioned in [Bootstrapping](#bootstrapping).
+1. When you are ready to clean up, use the cleanup script mentioned in [Cleanup](#cleanup).